 Some artists have longer waiting periods than others.
-For large and multi-session tattoos, the waiting period may be as short as a couple weeks, to as long as a year or more.
+For the most part our artists stay booked out about six months or more in advance.
 Trust us, each of our artists are worth the wait.
 We do not take our trade lightly, and you are forever a walking, talking canvas representing the work of your artist.

 With the exception of walk-in tattoos (call ahead and we'll give you the up-to-the-minute availability), the process leading up to your tattoo appointment includes an initial consultation followed by a drawing review.
 We recommend scheduling your initial consultation in advance.
-We can always do a walk-in consultation; calling ahead just shortens your wait time, and eliminates the risk of your artist not being available.
+We try our best to accommodate walk-in consultations; calling ahead just shortens your wait time, and eliminates the risk of your artist not being available.

 During your consultation, your artist will meet with you to take detailed notes of your vision, take any photo examples you have, and give you recommendations on how best to translate your idea into a beautiful tattoo.
 We may also take photos and measurements of the location you’d like to be tattooed.
 Please be as clear and precise as possible!
 Tattoo designs require a large amount of time researching, planning, and sketching.
 It can take more time to prepare than the application of the tattoo itself, and we’d hate to invest hours into a design only to find out the client has failed to give us vital details.